 Again, peanut butter should be used as a treat, not a meal replacement.
 Generally, a good rule of thumb is that treats should not make up more than 10 percent of the dog’s diet.
 Feeding small amounts of peanut butter can be a great additive to their already balanced dog food, but should never be a substantial part of their meal.
-Additionally, it may be a good idea to switch between peanut butter and dog-approved fruits and veggies from time to time.
+Additionally, it may be a good idea to switch between peanut butter and dog-appropriate fruits and veggies from time to time.

 We have all heard the expression "an apple a day keeps the doctor away."
 Surprisingly, apples also have great health benefits for our dogs.
 Apples contain vitamin C, fiber, calcium, and phosphorus and make for a great, healthy treat for Fido.
 With that being said, be careful not to feed your dog any apple seeds or the core of the apple.
-Apple seeds contain cyanide, a toxic substance for dogs.
+Apple seeds contain cyanide, a substance that is toxic to dogs.
 Additionally, the core can be a choking hazard and experts advise to keep it far out of your dog's reach.
 Pet parents can slice up an apple to make it easy for their beloved furry friend to enjoy.

-Again, there is such a thing as too much of a good thing.
-Too much apple can cause belly aches and diarrhea.
-When it comes to apples, moderation is key!
-Even though they are a healthy fruit, serve them in moderation.
-For an extra special treat, dip the apples in your homemade peanut butter!
+Again, it’s possible to feed your dog too much of a good thing.
+Too many apples can cause belly aches and diarrhea.
+Moderation is key!
+Even though they are healthy, serve them in moderation.
+For an extra special treat, dip the apple pieces in your homemade peanut butter!